Deepseek-APIs/deepseek-mpi/README.md

 - `--response-files / --no-response-files` toggle per-rank response files (default enabled with directory `responses/`)
 - `--readline / --no-readline` choose between GNU Readline prompts or plain stdin when the ncurses TUI is disabled
 - `--tui-log-view` / `--no-tui-log-view` control the post-prompt ncurses log pane (auto-enabled when `--tui`; auto mode filters chunk/progress spam so you mostly see assistant output, while explicitly passing `--tui-log-view` restores the full log stream)
-- `deepseek_wrapper --np 4` opens a chat-style interface and shells out to `mpirun` for every prompt
+- `--repl` opens the chat-style ncurses UI (Tab toggles between the file-path field and the prompt, Enter on the file field pulls the file into the buffer, `Ctrl+K` sends the accumulated prompt, and `/help` + `/clear` manage the pending text)
 - `--tasks 16` divides text/CSV/Excel payloads into 16 logical slices so MPI ranks keep working sequentially even if there are more tasks than processes
-- `--auto-scale-mode chunks --auto-scale-threshold 100000000 --auto-scale-factor 4` splits giant uploads into additional logical tasks; swap `chunks` for `threads` (via the wrapper) to bump `mpirun -np` automatically once the threshold is crossed
+- `--auto-scale-mode chunks --auto-scale-threshold 100000000 --auto-scale-factor 4` splits giant uploads into additional logical tasks; `threads` mode simply logs guidance because MPI rank counts are fixed for the lifetime of the job
 - Provider auto-detect kicks in automatically: if your endpoint contains `openai.com`, `anthropic.com`, or `bigmodel.cn`, your env var is `OPENAI_API_KEY` / `ANTHROPIC_API_KEY` / `ZAI_API_KEY`, or your key begins with well-known prefixes such as `sk-ant-`, `sk-claude`, `gk-`, or `glm-`, the client switches to the matching provider so you don’t have to pass `--api-provider`.
 Use `--api-provider` to override.

 Combine options freely; every flag is also available from a simple key/value config file via `--config my.conf` with entries such as `chunk_size=2048` or `api_endpoint=https://api.deepseek.com/...`.